afifsauqil/projectIoT/README.md

 <hr>

 # Pre-requisite :
-- install driver cp2102 for esp8266
+- install driver cp2102 for esp8266 using cp2102
-- install driver ch340 for arduino
+- install driver ch340 for esp using ch340 and arduino